gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 Gatling / waitForRunEnd := false
 // If this URL is configured, newly created packages and uploaded ones are considered as private.
 // Private packages are uploaded and managed through this control plane.
-// See Private Packages on Gatling Cloud documentation for details :
+// See Private Packages on Gatling Cloud documentation for details:
 // https://gatling.io/docs/enterprise/cloud/reference/admin/private_locations/private_packages/
 Gatling / enterpriseControlPlaneUrl := Some(new URL("YOUR_CONTROL_PLANE_URL"))
 ```